ElectricImp-CSE/lib-cli/README.md

 $ lib-cli update-version -k <key> -n <name> -v <version> -d <description> -r <reference> --supported (true|false)
 ```

 Updates the specified library version.
+This option can be used to mark the version unsupported.

 ## License